Kiibra/Kiibra/README.md

 <h4 >About Me:</h4>
-Hi there!
 I’m a Software Engineer with a background in behavioral science, blending creativity and analytical skills to build user-centric solutions.
-Proficient in JavaScript, React, HTML, and Python, I’m driven by a passion for innovation, problem-solving, and continuous learning
+Proficient in JavaScript, React, HTML, and Python, I’m driven by a passion for innovation, problem-solving, and continuous learning.

 ___